kozhurkin/pipers/README.md

 ```

 #### pipers.Ref(&v, func)
-Helper for specifying values by pointer. it can be more convenient than type conversion.
+Helper for specifying values by pointer.
+It can be more convenient than type conversion.
 ``` golang
 import github.com/kozhurkin/async/pipers